 Vacate a Criminal Conviction

 Improve your employment prospects by vacating a criminal conviction.
 A person whose conviction has been vacated may state, for all purposes, that he or she has not been convicted of that crime.
-Call us to see if you are eligible to have your criminal conviction vacated.
+Call our law firm to see if you are eligible to have your criminal conviction vacated.
 If you are eligible, you can leave the work to us while you get on with your life.

 RCW 9.96.060 authorizes a sentencing court to vacate a conviction for a misdemeanor or a gross misdemeanor if: